geekyPiyush/BoxAuto/Readme.md

 9. In order to view the allure-reports there are two options

-   a.
-Download allure command line tool as mentioned in Tech Stack section.
-Once done, run the below command from CLI
-      `allure open BoxAuto/allure-reports/box`
+   1. Download allure command line tool as mentioned in Tech Stack section.
+Once done, run the below command from CLI `allure open BoxAuto/allure-reports/box`

       ![image](https://user-images.githubusercontent.com/72020821/112713045-006bd580-8ef9-11eb-9654-ed0b5a3c2aa8.png)

       This will launch the report on a static http server and open it in default browser

-   b.
-Goto `BoxAuto/allure-reports/Box/` and ooen the index.html in browser to view report
+   2. Goto `BoxAuto/allure-reports/Box/` and ooen the index.html in browser to view report

 ## Report view